about

 - Elefant: A machine learning toolbox.
 My contributions include a bridge that renders UIMA annotators into feature extraction tools for machine learning.
 This code is Open Source under the Mozilla Public License.

-- DkPro: A set of UIMA annotators.
-Only available under a restrictive licence.
+- DkPro: A set of UIMA annotators developed at TU Darmstadt.

 Awards